thelaserguy/studio_signal/README.md

 - 3 LEDs
 - 3 Resistors
 - 1 touch sensor, switch, or button
-- Breadboard
+- Breadboard (if not soldering)
+- Wires
+- Soldering equipment (if not using breadboard)

 ### Wiring

-The switch is wired to post 2, and the resistors are wired to posts 9, 10, and 11.
+The switch is wired to post 2, and the resistors are wired from the annode (positive, longer leg of diode) to posts 9, 10, and 11

 ### Installation